Quantum imaginary time evolution and UD-MIS problem: Introduction

 \section{Introduction}

-Obtaining the Hamiltonian ground state of a quantum system is of utmost importance for various physics problems and also for optimization problems.
+Obtaining the Hamiltonian ground state of a quantum system is of utmost importance for various physics problems and for optimization problems.
 Quantum computing may be useful for calculating these states.
-Several quantum algorithms have been proposed for this purpose, including adiabatic quantum optimization \cite{Farhi_2001}, quantum annealing \cite{Das_2008}, and classical quantum variational algorithms such as the quantum approximate optimization algorithm (QAOA) \cite{farhi2014quantumapproximateoptimizationalgorithm} and the variational quantum eigensolver (VQE) \cite{Peruzzo_2014, Cerezo_2021, Tilly_2022}.
+Several quantum algorithms have been proposed for this purpose, including adiabatic quantum optimization \cite{Farhi_2001}, quantum annealing \cite{Das_2008}, and classical quantum variational algorithms such as the quantum approximate optimization algorithm (QAOA) \cite{farhi2014quantumapproximateoptimizationalgorithm, farhi2014quantumapproximateoptimizationalgorithm,Zhou_2020,ostrowski2020lowerboundscircuitdepth,Shaydulin_2021,Medvidovi__2021,PhysRevResearch.4.033029,herrman2021multianglequantumapproximateoptimization} and the variational quantum eigensolver (VQE) \cite{Peruzzo_2014, Cerezo_2021, Tilly_2022}.
 Despite many advances, these algorithms also have potential drawbacks, especially in the context of near-term quantum computing architectures with limited quantum resources.
-For example, phase estimation is not practical without error correction, while variational quantum algorithms are limited in accuracy by a fixed ansatz and involve noisy high-dimensional classical optimizations \cite{McClean_2018}.
+For example, adiabatic quantum optimization may only provide polynomial speedups \cite{Lucas:2013ahy, Abbas_2024}, while variational quantum algorithms are limited in accuracy by a fixed ansatz and involve high-dimensional classical optimizations \cite{McClean_2018}.